 Mosquitos are most active at dawn and sunset.
 Try to reduce the amount of time you are outdoors during this time frame.
 When outdoors we encourage the use of repellants.
 It is wiser to use a lower dose of repellant frequently than to expose yourself or loved ones to high doses.
 We encourage you to wash the repellant off as soon as one can when coming indoors.
 Do not apply directly on your face.
 NEVER allow children to apply the repellant onto themselves.
 There are a huge number of repellants on the market.
 Everyone needs to find the one that works best for them.

 For the most current information on tick and mosquito borne illnesses contact the Maine Center for Disease Control at (207)287-8016, or Maine.gov

 REMEMBER: The Kennebunkport Public Health Department is here to help you.
 Please do not hesitate to contact us at 967-4401.
-We provide services seven days a week.
-Any message left on our answering machine after 4 PM will be returned the following morning.
+We provide services Monday through Friday, any messages left will be returned as soon as possible.